particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Sunset map 2026-01-15

+[The 2G/3G sunset page](/reference/discontinued/cellular/2g-3g-sunset/) now has a map view; you can use a slider control to view dates in the past and future to view 2G/3G coverage.

 ### Tachyon datasheet update 2026-01-15

 Minor updates to the [Tachyon datasheet](/reference/datasheets/tachyon/tachyon-datasheet/) for certification.